 When you install or update apps and extensions, a warning to access your data may appear.
-The warning doesn't mean the app is dangerous, just that it can be.
-Accept the warning to allow permission or deny to prevent the app or extension from accessing your information.
+The warning doesn't mean that the app is dangerous, just that it can be.
+Accept the warning to allow permission, or deny to prevent the app or extension from accessing your information.

 Recognise permission levels

-Below are the permissions apps and extensions that you may request and their potential risk levels.High alert
+Below are the permissions that apps and extensions may request, and their potential risk levels.High alert

-When the permission requires access to all data on your computer and the websites you visit, it means that the app or extension can access almost anything (webcam, personal files), inside or outside of your browser.
+When the permission requires access to all data on your computer and the websites you visit, it means that the app or extension can access almost anything.
+This could be your webcam or personal files, inside or outside of your browser.

 These alerts may request access to:

-- Your data on all of the websites that you visit gives access to read, request or modify data from every page that you visit (bank account, Facebook).
+- Your data on all the websites you visit gives access to read, request or modify data from every page that you visit (bank account, Facebook).

 - Your data on a list of websites gives access to read, request or modify data on pages that you visit on a list of specified websites.

 - Your list of installed apps, extensions and themes: the app or extension can enable, disable, uninstall or launch themes, extensions and apps that you have installed.